 f) Review the course outline to determine whether receiving a satisfactory grade is dependent on skills in communication or computation.
 If so, then the course may be approved for degree applicable credit only if all requirements have been met for establishing a prerequisite or corequisite of not less than eligibility for enrollment to a degree-applicable course in English or mathematics.

-g) A course which should have a prerequisite or corequisite as provided in (5) or (6) but for which one or more of the requirements for establishing a prerequisite have not been met may only:
+2. A course which should have a prerequisite or corequisite as provided in (e) or (f) but for which one or more of the requirements for establishing a prerequisite have not been met may only:

-i) Be reviewed and approved pursuant to the standards for non-degree applicable credit, non-credit, or community service; or
+1) Be reviewed and approved pursuant to the standards for non-degree applicable credit, non-credit, or community service; or

-ii) Be revised and reviewed as required to meet the criteria for establishing the necessary prerequisites or corequisites.
+2) Be revised and reviewed as required to meet the criteria for establishing the necessary prerequisites or corequisites.

-h) The Curriculum Committee also reviews the course and prerequisite in a manner that meets each of the requirements specified above.
+3. The Curriculum Committee also reviews the course and prerequisite in a manner that meets each of the requirements specified above.

-4. Program Review: As a regular part of the program review process, the college shall review each prerequisite, corequisite, or advisory to establish that each is still supported by the faculty in the discipline or department and by the Curriculum Committee and is still in compliance with all other provisions of this policy and with the law.
+D. Program Review: As a regular part of the program review process, the college shall review each prerequisite, corequisite, or advisory to establish that each is still supported by the faculty in the discipline or department and by the Curriculum Committee and is still in compliance with all other provisions of this policy and with the law.
 Any prerequisite or corequisite that is still supported shall be reviewed promptly thereafter to assure that it is in compliance with all other provisions of this policy and with the law.

-5. Implementing Prerequisites, Corequisites, and Limitations on Enrollment: Implementation of prerequisites, corequisites, and limitations on enrollment must be done in a consistent manner and not left exclusively to the classroom instructor.
+E. Implementing Prerequisites, Corequisites, and Limitations on Enrollment: Implementation of prerequisites, corequisites, and limitations on enrollment must be done in a consistent manner and not left exclusively to the classroom instructor.
 Every attempt shall be made to enforce all conditions a student must meet to be enrolled in the course through the registration process so that a student is not permitted to enroll unless he or she has met all the conditions or has met all except those for which he or she has a pending challenge or for which further information is needed before final determination is possible of whether the student has met the condition.

-6. Instructor's Formal Agreement to Teach the Course as Described: Each college shall establish a procedure so that courses for which prerequisites or corequisites are established will be taught in accordance with the course outline, particularly those aspects of the course outline that are the basis for justifying the establishment of the prerequisite or corequisite.
+F. Instructor's Formal Agreement to Teach the Course as Described: Each college shall establish a procedure so that courses for which prerequisites or corequisites are established will be taught in accordance with the course outline, particularly those aspects of the course outline that are the basis for justifying the establishment of the prerequisite or corequisite.
 The process shall be established by consulting collegially with the local Academic Senate and, if appropriate, the local bargaining unit.

 4. Review of Individual Courses